Mighty to cooperate with govt on tax issues

 CIGARETTE maker Mighty Corp. on Friday assured the public it would fully cooperate with government authorities after President Rodrigo Duterte urged it to pay P5 billion in tax deficiencies amid accusations it used counterfeit tax stamps on cigarette packs.

-In a statement, Sigfried Fortun, legal counsel of Mighty Corp., said the Mighty would do its best to address the issue and achieve the government’s tax collection goal.
+In a statement, Sigfrid Fortun, legal counsel of Mighty Corp., said the Mighty would do its best to address the issue and achieve the government’s tax collection goal.

 “Anything to help the government achieve its tax and social upliftment activities will be fully supported by Mighty Corp.
 Following President Duterte’s comment on ways to address the tax issues besetting the company, it will continue to cooperate with the government to bring quick closure to them,” Fortun said.